 Contact: 631-632-6823, firstname.lastname@example.org

-PAUL SCHREIBER is the School of Journalism and its News Literacy program, was the School of Journalism’s longtime Undergraduate Director, teaching, advising students and helping develop the SOJ into a nationally accredited program.
+PAUL SCHREIBER, co-founder of the School of Journalism and its News Literacy program, was the School of Journalism’s longtime Undergraduate Director, teaching, advising students and helping develop the SOJ into a nationally accredited program.
 Before that, Schreiber was a reporter, editor and business columnist at Newsday for 33 years.
 He graduated from the University of Miami and started his career as a reporter at The Miami Herald.
-Between 1987 and 2000, Schreiber taught Feature Writing and Magazine Writing at Stony Brook and was director of the journalism minor.
-In 2002, the year he took a buyout from Newsday, Schreiber was named “Outstanding Long Island Journalist” by Press Club of Long Island.
+Between 1987 and 2000, Schreiber taught reporting and writing at Stony Brook and was director of the journalism minor.
+In 2002, the year he took a buyout from Newsday, Schreiber was named “Outstanding Long Island Journalist” by the Press Club of Long Island.
 He returned to Stony Brook in 2004.
 In 2014, he was inducted into the Long Island Journalism Hall of Fame.
 He retired in 2017.
 He is especially proud of creating and teaching the tough upper-division Journalistic Judgment and Ethics, which introduced the Accuracy F.